PappuP/Drizzle_Dynamics_summer2026/.ipynb_checkpoints/README-checkpoint.md

 Our goal is to develop ML-based parameterizations using cloud droplet size distribution (DSD) data and atmospheric state variables while preserving physical consistency.
 We aim to compare traditional physical parameterizations with data-driven approaches and investigate how ML models can be integrated “online” within atmospheric models.

-To provide a controlled testing framework, we will explore idealized modeling configurations such as SCAM or KiD and analyze LES/model-generated warm-cloud datasets to study droplet statistics, sedimentation behavior, and microphysical relationships.

 ## Goals
 - Understand cloud microphysics and bulk parameterization assumptions